lhqing/ALLCools/docs/allcools/start/installation.md

 ### Conda init

-After installing conda, use conda init on your favorite shell
+After installing conda, use conda init on your favorite shell.

 ```shell
 # e.g., bash or zsh